 Participant Name Contract Number

-Total Amount Applied Fiscal Year Compl eted
+Total Amount Applied Fiscal Year Completed

 NRCS Technical Adequacy Signature Date

-E612C - Establishing tree/shrub species to July 2022 Page 4

-In additon to the criteria specified in the National job sheet E612C the following additional criteria apply in Ohio:
+In addition to the criteria specified in the National job sheet E612C the following additional criteria apply in Ohio:

 - Elm and chestnut are species that have been functionally eliminated from most forest communities in Ohio due to disease problems; disease resistant varieties continue to be developed.
-Although these are good candidates for use in this enhancement, the avaialbility of suitable disease resistant varieties is still very low. - The amount of oak trees in appropriate forest communties has been declining for decades due to management and other issues.
+Although these are good candidates for use in this enhancement, the availability of suitable disease resistant varieties is still very low. - The amount of oak trees in appropriate forest communities has been declining for decades due to management and other issues.
 The establishment of oak species in appropriate sites is recommended under this enhancement. - Refer to Appendix B Tree/Shrub Recommendations found in Ohio EFOTG, Section IV, Appendices for additional information on species site sutability, charcteristics and planting specifications.